camsys/clever-avl-forwarder/README.md

 ### Running the Application
-You can build the application using maven: `mvn clean package` You can run the jar using the following command: `java -jar clever-avl-forwarder.jar`
+You can build the application using maven: `mvn clean package` You can run the jar using the following command:
+  `java -jar clever-avl-forwarder.jar`

 ### Configuration

 A configuraiton file is necessary to run the forwarder.
 Create a file named `config.properties` and place it in the same directory as the jar.

+Alternatively you can run the jar with the following argument to specify the config file location:
+`java -jar clever-avl-forwarder.jar --configFile=C:\clever-avl-forwarder\config.properties`

 The `config.properties` file supports the following configuration values.

 Config | Description | Example | Required
 --- | --- | --- | ---